ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

 #### Prerequisites
 {: #prereq_5}

 If you intend to connect by using the SSL protocol, download and install GSKit V8.
-See [GSKit V8 - Install, Uninstall and Upgrade instructions](http://www.ibm.com/support/docview.wss?uid=swg21631462){:external}.
+See [GSKit V8 - Install, Uninstall and Upgrade instructions](http://www.ibm.com/support/docview.wss?uid=swg21631462){: external}.
 Click the operating system tab that applies to your client machine’s operating system.
 If you are installing the GSKit on a Windows computer, ensure that you specify the GSKit installation directory path (`<installation_directory>\gsk8\bin`) for the **`PATH`** environment variable.

 Before attempting to connect to your {{site.data.keyword.dv_short}} instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).